Exceptional collections on Dolgachev surfaces associated with degenerations: Introduction

 Let $S$ be a nonsingular projective variety.
 The following invariants are associated with $S$. \begin{itemize}[fullwidth,itemindent=10pt] \item The geometric genus $p_g(S) = h^2(\mathcal O_S)$. \item The irregularity $q(S) = h^1(\mathcal O_S)$. \item The holomorphic Euler characteristic $\chi(S)$. \item The N\'eron-Severi group $\op{NS}(S) = \Pic S / \Pic^0 S$, where $\Pic^0 S$ is the group of divisors algebraically equivalent to zero. \end{itemize}

-Since the definition of Dolgachev surfaces varies in literature, we fix our definition. \begin{definition} Let $q > p > 0$ be coprime integers.
+Since the definitions of Dolgachev surfaces vary in literature, we fix our definition. \begin{definition} Let $q > p > 0$ be coprime integers.
 A \emph{Dolgachev surface $S$ of type $(p,q)$} is a minimal, simply connected, nonsingular, projective surface with $p_g(S) = q(S) = 0$ and of Kodaira dimension one such that there are exactly two multiple fibers of multiplicities $p$ and $q$. \end{definition}

 In the sequel, we will be given a degeneration $S \rightsquigarrow X$ from a nonsingular projective surface $S$ to a projective normal surface $X$, and compare information between them.
 We use the superscript ``$\gen$'' to emphasize this correlation.
 For example, we use $X^\gen$ instead of $S$.
-If $D \in \Pic X$ is a divisor that ``deforms'' to $X^\gen$, then the resulting divisor is denoted by $D^\gen$.
-However, usage of this convention will always be explcit; we explain the definition in each circumstance.